SciGA: A Comprehensive Dataset for Designing Graphical Abstracts in Academic Papers

 • 1.1M figures (.png, .mp4)

-• Structured metadata (sections, figures, DOIs, subjects, etc.)
+• Structured metadata (sections, figures, DOIs, research fields, accepted conferences, etc.)

 • Annotated GA types: Original, Reused, Modified